Local moving companies in Iowa

 Other considerations when moving to New York City, NY

 - State licensing: New York requires moving companies to have a license and obtain a New York Department of Transportation (NYDOT) number.
-A NYDOT license ensures your mover is in compliance with the state's safety, insurance, and operational regulations.
-Make sure the moving company you use has a license before hiring them.
+A NYDOT license ensures your mover is in compliance with the state’s safety, insurance, and operational regulations.
+Double-check that your moving company is properly licensed before booking.

 - State regulator: You can verify a New York moving license and its status on the state regulator’s official website.